Selvyn/plant-health-tracker/README.md

 - **+** on the fields screen creates a new field (name + grid size).
 - **Plant mode**: tap a cell to place a plant there; tap an existing plant to remove it (with a 4s Undo toast).
-- **Score mode**: tap a plant to open the scoring sheet — pick 1-5 and optionally add a note for the currently selected week.
+- **Score mode**: tap a plant to open the scoring sheet — optionally type a note, then tap 1-5 to save instantly (no separate Save step).
 The previous week's score/note is shown for reference.
+After saving it automatically jumps to the next plant in the direction shown by the **→ Next** button in the sheet header — tap that button to cycle the direction (right / down / left / up) for fast row-by-row scoring.
-- The **‹ Week of … ›** control moves between weeks; the grid recolors as a heatmap of that week's scores (grey = planted but not yet scored that week).
+- The **‹ Week of … ›** control moves between weeks one at a time; tap the date label itself to open a date picker and jump straight to any week.
+The grid recolors as a heatmap of that week's scores (grey = planted but not yet scored that week).
 - Pinch to zoom / drag to pan — built for grids with thousands of cells.
 - **⋮ menu** on a field: export JSON (full backup) or CSV (scores, for spreadsheet analysis), import JSON (replaces all on-device data), rename or